johnchristotle/NFT-Marketplace-Project/README.md

 4. Web3 module: to enable us choose a wallet to work with...(Metamask etc)
 5. Chai: for testing
 6. OpenZeppelin/Contract: to inherit the ERC721 contract functionality.
+7. NextJS: for our frontend app.
 7. Tailwing: to simplify our styling.
+9. Axios: for fetching data from library.

 ### Screenshots